yoasif/yoasif.github.io/_posts/2019-02-28-18th-year-old-firefox-bug-web-page-controls-are-unreadable-if-you-use-a-dark-gtk-theme.markdown

 So you dropped the argument that the web has a standard spec for widget/control theming that is separate from OS styling?

-> <q>So you dropped the argument that the web has a standard spec for widget/control theming that is separate from OS styling?</q>
+> > So you dropped the argument that the web has a standard spec for widget/control theming that is separate from OS styling?
 >
 > no. since we both agreed that there is no spec that says OS style has to propagate into the web rendering engine, i don't understand what you're trying to argue about.